tanosshi/tanos.fm/README.md

 Todo

-✔️ Success ⏳ Mostly working ❌ Lowest priority
+✔️ Success ⏳ Working on it ❌ Lowest priority

 - Optimize ffmpeg for the best performance ✔️